Naan Sigappu Manithan (1985 film)

-Naan Sigappu Manithan is a 1985 Indian Tamil-language vigilante action film directed by S. A. Chandrasekhar and produced by A. Poorna Chandra Rao under Lakshmi Productions.
+Naan Sigappu Manithan (Note: Spelt as Naan Sikappu Manithan on the CBFC certificate.) is a 1985 Indian Tamil-language vigilante action film directed by S. A. Chandrasekhar and produced by A. Purnachandra Rao under Lakshmi Productions.
 The film, a remake of Hindi film Aaj Ki Awaaz, stars Rajinikanth, K. Bhagyaraj and Ambika with Vijay as a child artist in the film.
 The music was composed by Ilaiyaraaja, while cinematography and editing were handled by M. Kesavan and P. R. Gautham Raju.

 Naan Sigappu Manithan was released on 12 April 1985 and became a box office success.

 Plot

 Vijay, a Tamil professor, lives with his widowed mother Lakshmi and his sister Shanti.
-During a visit to his friend Ravi's house, Vijay is disgusted by the illicit liquor and prostitution in the neighborhood and files a police complaint, but the cops doesn't pay heed as they are on the corruption's payroll and manages to warn them before making a raid.
+During a visit to his friend Ravi's house, Vijay is disgusted by the illicit liquor and prostitution in the neighborhood and files a police complaint, but the cops don't pay heed as they are on the corruption's payroll and manages to warn them before making a raid.
 Ravi's sister gets killed and the culprit Mohanraj gets off scot-free with help from a minister.
 An enraged Vijay and Ravi clean up the liquor trade and brothel in the neighbourhood.

 Mohanraj and his goons barges into Vijay's house, where they kill Lakshmi and assault Shanti, who later commits suicide by jumping from the terrace.
 Vijay turns into a vigilante, walking in the streets at nights and dealing out his own brand of justice.
 Vijay soon becomes known as Robin Hood.
 Chinna Salem Singaram, a CID officer, is assigned to unmask Robin Hood and begins his investigation.
 Vijay kills Mohanraj and his uncle, where he surrenders to Singaram revealing the truth, but Singaram mentions that he had already found the truth and decided not to arrest Vijay as he destroy the "weeds" that are harmful to the society.

 However, Vijay feels guilty for the murders and surrenders himself.
 Vijay's girlfriend Uma appears in court in favour of Vijay and argues.
 The day before the judgment, Singaram disguise himself and tries to molest the judge's daughter, seeing which the judge tries to shoot him.
 Singaram reveals his identity and mentions that his intention was to make the judge understand that Vijay was also under a similar situation before.
 The judge sentences Vijay for lifetime imprisonment, but recommends to the President of India for granting a pardon.